Pittsburgh, the birthplace of AI, is also an artificial intelligence smart city.

 20 New Jobs

 Partnered with Carnegie Mellon University to launch the Bosch Center for Artificial Intelligence (BCAI) Research Lab.
-Plan to build a team of up to 20 AI experts and invest $8M+ in CMU research through 2023.
+Plans to build a team of up to 20 AI experts and invest $8M+ in CMU research through 2023.

 Jun 2018 Bosch

-Nov 2018 Voci Technologies
+Nov 2018 Voci Technologies (now Medallia)

 ×